Tattoo Aftercare and Healing

 When cleaning the tattoo area, avoid submerging it in water or other liquids for long periods of time.
 As such, swimming and sweating activities like workouts should be avoided for 2-3 weeks post-session.

 Tattoos heal faster when dry-exposed.
 However, as they are wounds, avoid exposing them to contaminants and infection-causing circumstances.
-Do also avoid direct sun exposure of the tattoo especially during the first weeks after inking.
+Also avoid direct sun exposure of the tattoo especially during the first weeks after inking.
 For placements that experience area pressure such as bra lines, wrists and waists, it will be best to keep away from tight clothing, watch straps, etc. while the tattoos heal.

 The wound scabs will slowly peel off and the ink will gradually surface.
 If scabbing comes off prematurely, or if it is accidentally scraped off, there is a chance that parts of the tattoo would look faded or in flesh tone.
 It would usually take days or weeks before the ink surfaces over flesh tones.
 In the case that the tattoo would still look faded after fully healing, you may schedule for a retouch.